pschub/employee_cpp/README.md

 This project demonstrates an Employee class in C++.
 The following files are in this project:

-* employee.hpp - the Employee class.
+* inc/employee.hpp, src/employee.cpp - the Employee abstract class and subclasses.
-* employee_demo.cpp - a demo of Employee, which creates a bunch of employees and prints their info.
+* main.cpp - a demo of Employee, which creates a bunch of employees and prints their info.
+* test/RunAllTests.cpp - test runner
+* test/employeeTest.cpp - contains all tests for Employee classes.
+* Makefile - Builds Employee, demo, and runs tests.
 * README.md - this file.